Requirements for Self-hosted Deployments

 2. License Verification

-Customer will (i) permit Retool to verify Customer’s compliance with the authorized scope of use for the Self-Hosted Services set forth in the current Order Form; or (ii) upon Retool’s request, provide written verification to Retool that demonstrates such compliance.
-Such written verification will be in the form of a report generated by the Self-Hosted Services or other form that is reasonably necessary for Retool to verify Customer’s compliance.
-Unless otherwise specified in the applicable Order Form, if Customer has exceeded its authorized scope of use for the Self-Hosted Services and, upon Retool’s request, does not use good-faith efforts to resolve or address such excess use with Retool, Retool may invoice Customer the fees applicable to such use.
+Customer will (a) permit Retool to verify Customer’s compliance with the Scope of Use; or (b) upon Retool’s request, provide written verification to Retool that demonstrates such compliance.
+Such written verification will be in the form of a report generated by the Self-Hosted Deployment or other form that is reasonably necessary for Retool to verify Customer’s compliance.
+Unless otherwise specified in the applicable Order Form, if Customer has exceeded its Scope of Use and, upon Retool’s request, does not use good-faith efforts to resolve or address such excess use with Retool, Retool may invoice Customer the fees applicable to such use.
 Customer will pay any amounts invoiced by Retool under this section in accordance with the payment terms in the Agreement.

 Only applicable if Customer’s then-current Order Form includes a subscription for a “Self-Hosted – Retool-Managed Deployment.”